 The A Level examinations are also adapting to the new ways of studying the languages; for example, prose composition from English into Latin or Greek is now optional.
-Nevertheless A Level Latin and Greek will appeal primarily to those who have gained an A at WJEC Level 2 Latin or at least a grade 7 at GCSE Greek and enjoy a rewarding challenge.
+Nevertheless, notwithstanding the minimum grades stated below, A Level Latin and Greek will appeal primarily to those who have gained an A\ at WJEC Level 2 Latin or a grade 8 at GCSE Greek and enjoy a rewarding challenge.